nolan57/GPM.GANTT/docs/troubleshooting.md

-# Troubleshooting Guide - GPM.Gantt
+# Troubleshooting Guide - GPM.Gantt v2.1.0

-This guide helps you diagnose and resolve common issues when working with GPM.Gantt.
+This guide helps you diagnose and resolve common issues when working with GPM.Gantt, including troubleshooting for the advanced features introduced in version 2.1.0.

 ## Common Issues and Solutions